 Working ability is fortunately still inherent in most Malinois.
 They are a highly intelligent dog, very sensitive and easy to train with formidable agility, stamina, strength, and speed.
 Still, verification of that ability is important, so titles and verified accomplishments for breeding dogs and their ancestors was also important to me.
-Although the ongoing pandemic has made it impossible to title dogs for the last 15 months, this is a consistent focus in my work – making sure my breeding dogs perform in the venues for which I breed puppies.
-You will see my dogs competing again throughout Canada and the USA when shows and trials open up and it is safe to attend events.
+Titling and validating dogs is a consistent focus in my work – making sure my breeding dogs perform in the venues for which I breed puppies.
+In summer of 2021 I played catch up with shows and trials, achieving eight tracking titles and eight obedience titles along with seven AKC championship points on one dog and one on another in such a short time it must be some sort of record.
+I was relieved to find that my pandemic “off time” had not been wasted.
 Many of my dogs also have professional working jobs such as USAR, detection, and tracking.

 Lastly, I wanted to be sure to breed to pure Malinois.
 Ensuring this means that breeding dogs’ ancestors must be DNA verified (proven to have been produced by the parents shown in the pedigree).
 Dogs should be registered by the kennel club of their country.
 Avoiding lines with suspected “hung papers” or mixed breed ancestry was important to me.
 (Note: Most purebred Malinois do have Tervueren or even Groendael in their pedigrees; this doesn’t bother me because of the somewhat complex situation surrounding registration of the four varieties of Belgian Shepherd Dog.)